 Isotonix Prenatal can be taken for the duration of your pregnancy.
 You can also continue taking a prenatal after pregnancy due to its beneficial vitamin and mineral content.*

-Why is the activated form of folic acid important for pregnant women?
+Why is the activated form of Folate important for pregnant women?

-Folic acid is essential for healthy development of the brain stem and spinal cord in unborn children.
-Pregnant women are able to receive the benefits of folic acid immediately when it is taken in its metabolically active state.*
+Folate is essential for healthy development of the brain stem and spinal cord in unborn children.
+Pregnant women are able to receive the benefits of Folate immediately when it is taken in its metabolically active state.*

 Why should I take a vitamin-mineral supplement during pregnancy?

-Eating a wide variety of healthy foods is very important, but with the episodes of morning sickness, busy schedules and the changing nutritional demands of the developing baby, it can be difficult to receive adequate nutritional intake.
+Eating a wide variety of healthy foods is very important, but with morning sickness, busy schedules and the changing nutritional demands of the developing baby, it can be difficult to achieve adequate nutritional intake.
 Regardless of any irregular eating habits during pregnancy, prenatal vitamins are specially formulated to make certain that the mother and her baby receive the right amount of nutrients.
-With the substantially increased needs for iron, folic acid and calcium during this time, a prenatal vitamin is essential.
+With the substantial increased needs for iron, Folate and calcium during this time, a prenatal vitamin is essential.*

 Should I take Isotonix Prenatal only during the first months of pregnancy and toward the end of my pregnancy, or continuously throughout my pregnancy?

 It is recommended to take Isotonix Prenatal throughout your entire pregnancy.
 Vitamins and minerals are needed at different stages of your pregnancy and for different purposes.
-For example, multivitamins containing folic acid are crucial before and during pregnancy.
-Recent studies suggest that a multivitamin containing folic acid may also help maintain normal blood pressure and fluid balance.
+For example, multivitamins containing Folate are crucial before and during pregnancy.
+Recent studies suggest that a multivitamin containing Folate may also help maintain normal blood pressure and fluid balance.*

 It is recommended that pregnant women consume 1,000 milligrams of calcium each day to keep your bones and teeth strong, and for your baby's developing bones.
 Consuming at least three servings of calcium-rich dairy products daily will support a healthy calcium intake.*